Will the Wizards cover the spread vs. the Bucks? Promo Codes, Betting Trends, Records ATS

 Wizards Betting Records & Stats

-- The Wizards have come away with one win in the 10 contests they have been listed as the underdogs in this season.
+- The Wizards have won in one, or 8.3%, of the 12 contests they have been named as odds-on underdogs in this year.

-- Washington has not won as an underdog of +340 or more on the moneyline this season in two games with those odds or longer.
+- Washington has not entered a game this season with longer moneyline odds than +625.

-- Washington has an implied victory probability of 22.7% according to the moneyline set by sportsbooks for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that Washington has a 13.8% chance of pulling out a win.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!